How do you readjust after 26 days on the trail?

 One thing is for certain, I miss the simplicity of living on the road where the only requirement of me each day was to pack up camp, walk from point A to B and setting up camp.
 I believe that the time out on the trail was necessary for me to do or should I say essential for me to do.

 For the past number of years, I have been following a direction in my life that degrading my soul.
 I realise now that I was trying to fit in, to do what I thought was expected of me and as always, because it is in my nature to do so, doing it with 100% blind dedication.

 As I move back into activity and doing the things that need to be done I sense that simplicity and balance are the two areas I need to focus on.
 I want to take the time to contemplate what is important to me and act upon these.
 Now that I have completed my physical journey I feel that an internal journey is about to begin.
 To find what is true to me, discover what fits my soul, understand what I have to offer and move forward from these truths into the future weeks, months, years.

 I have decided to read Leo Babauta blog Zen Habits and Joshua Fields Millburn & Ryan Nicode blog The Minimalists and make the time to consider my direction from this point forward.
 I don’t want to make light of the journey I have taken on the Tasmanian Trail, I want to look back on it with respect and action and allow the experience to help change and stimulate my life direction.

 This is the hard part, the journey after the journey.
-It is so easy to slip back into old habits and distractions and change is difficult no matter how small or substantial.
+It is so easy to slip back into old habits, distractions and change are difficult no matter how small or substantial.
 I have spent a month observing what was around me now it is time to observe what is in me.

 I have come home physically and now I am finding my way home internally.